ralphwetzel/Bridge4KT/README.md

 # Bridge4KT
-This App - to be used as part of [Z-Way](https://z-wave.me/z-way/) - allows to bridge Z-Wave devices into any Apple HomeKit environment.
+*Bridge4KT*, an app to extend the functionality of [Z-Way](https://z-wave.me/z-way/), one of the smartest controllers for Z-Wave devices, allows to bridge Z-Wave devices into any Apple HomeKit environment.

-Did you know that there's a full blown HomeKit server operating silently within Z-Way, one of the smartest controllers for Z-Wave devices?
+Did you know that there's a full blown HomeKit server operating silently within Z-Way?
 There was already an attempt to unleash it's capabilities - yet got stuck in an early stage.
 Others tried to bridge this gap with additional tools external to Z-Way - requiring people to maintain and align two or more software packages.

 This app is my attempt to not only map Z-Wave devices, yet to integrate them as good as possible into the HomeKit world - to provide the user experience we're accustomed to operating our Apple device of choice.

-Consequently this is the ultimate use case (and the fact that gave this app it's name): To provide the user experience KT is expecting when she's operating our z-waved Home.
+Honestly it was the ultimate driver to create *Bridge4KT* (and the fact that gave this app it's name) to provide the user experience KT is expecting when she's operating our z-waved Home.

 [TOC levels=2 markdown bullet formatted hierarchy]: # "## Table of Contents"